carokrny/flashcards/README.md

 - `<NewTopicsForm />` functional component that renders a form for creating a new topic.
     - User can create a new topics by providing text input for the new topic's name and a selection of an icon from a dropdown menu.
 Component automatically generates a unique id using uuidv4.
     - Upon form submission, dispatches an add topic action to update the state with the new topic.
-    - Has no props.

 - `<NewQuizForm />` functional component that renders a form for creating a new quiz.
     - Takes user input for the new quiz's name and selection of an associated topic from a dropdown menu and automatically generates a unique id using uuidv4.
     - Upon form submission, dispatches a thunk creator, and the thunk dispatches an action to update the assocaited topics slice of state with with the new quiz's id and a second action to update the quizzes  slice of state with the new quiz.
-    Has no props.

 - `<Topics />` functional component that renders all the topics in the system.
     - User can click on a topic and will be routed to the associated `<Topic>`.
-    - Has no props.

 - `<Topic />` functional component that renders all the quizzes assocaited with a topic.
     - User can click on a quiz and will be routes to the assocaited `<Quiz>`.
-    - Has no props.

 - `<Quizzes />` functional component that renders all the quizzes in the system.
     - User can click on a quiz and will be routes to the assocaited `<Quiz>`.
-    - Has no props.

 - `<Quiz />` functional component that renders all the cards assocaited with a quiz.
     - User can click on a card and the card will flip to the other side.
-    - Has no props.

 - `<Card />` functional component that renders a card assocaited with a quiz, initially rendered front-side up.
     - User can click on a card and the card will flip to the other side.